OctaForge/OF-Engine/INSTALL.md

 Unix-like systems (including Linux, the BSDs and Mac OS X)
 ==========================================================

-On these OSes compilation should be really trivial.
-Instructions assume Linux with deb packaging system, with little modifications it should work everywhere.
+On these OSes, compilation should be really trivial.
+Instructions assume Linux with .deb packaging system, with little modifications it should work everywhere.

-Currently this includes OS X. At some point OS X will get its own instructions.
+Currently this includes OS X. At some point, OS X will get its own instructions.

 Supported compilers are GCC (at least 4.2), Clang and possibly others.